Aging with a Developmental Disability: Unmet Health and Social Services Needs

 From the 25th Annual Spring Research Symposium, University of Manitoba Centre on Aging: discusses the lack of information and understanding of the needs of those aging with a developmental disability in Canada.
 Currently services are designed either for older adults, or for those with developmental disabilities, not in combination.
 Research being conducted by Dr. Shooshtari seeks to increase this understanding, to inform the development and design of health and social services for those aging with a developmental disability.

-Basic Medical Surveillance Essentials (U.K.)
+Guidance for Essential Medical Surveillance (U.K.)

 Canadian Centre for Activity and Aging

 The mission of Canadian Centre for Activity and Aging is to develop, encourage and promote an active, healthy lifestyle for Canadian adults that will enhance the dignity of the aging process.

 Canadian Consensus Guidelines on the Primary Care of Adults with Developmental Disability

 Practical Canadian guidelines for primary health care providers for addressing health issues in adults with a Developmental Disability.